Car insurance for high-risk drivers in Michigan

 How to lower your rate if you are a high-risk driver

 You can employ several tips and strategies to lower your auto insurance rates, even if you are a high-risk driver.
-Here are a few of the strategies to help lower your rate if you are a high-risk driver.
+Here are a few of the strategies to help lower your rate when searching for high-risk car insurance in Michigan.

-- Shop around to compare rates between insurance companies may help you find the same coverage for less.
+- Shop around and compare rates between insurance companies to potentially find the same coverage for less.

 - Check available discounts from your insurance provider.
 If you don’t qualify for any, see which ones would be the easiest and quickest to work toward.
 Comparing discounts when getting quotes is another way to determine the most affordable insurance company for your situation.

-- Consider reduced coverage if you have more than the mandatory minimum, as having less coverage means you’ll pay lower rates.
-However, you should consult with a licensed independent agent to determine if this is right for your situation, as having less coverage can leave you vulnerable to financial devastation in the event of a costly loss.
+- Consider reduced coverage if you have more than Michigan’s mandatory minimum, as having less coverage means you’ll pay lower rates.
+However, you should consult with an agent to determine if this is right for your situation, as having less coverage can leave you vulnerable to financial devastation in the event of a costly loss.

 - Opt to pay in full, automatically or online, as doing so often results in additional savings.